impanset/impanset.github.io/activities/simons.md

 Gödel's Program
 </strong>
 </h1>
-<h3>A distinctive five-week event will take place in Warsaw and Będlewo in the summer of 2026. <p>The event is generously supported by the Simons Semester in Poland.</p>
+<h3>A distinctive five-week event will take place in Warsaw and Będlewo in the summer of 2026.
 </h3>
 </center>
 <br>